jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-3-maintenance-additional-notes.md

 First of all, we could have installed a tool like [Plesk](https://www.plesk.com/){ target="_blank } or [CPanel](https://cpanel.net/){ target="_blank }.
 Note that it's proprietary/licensed with a paid version.

-For our job, I feel like a plesk panel is too much for our case: our client just need to push a new release in production, to upgrade the server or just to reboot it.
+For our job, I feel like a **Plesk panel** is too much for our case: our client just need to push a new release in production, to upgrade the server or just to reboot it.

-The maintenance of our **VPS** is minimal, since `certbot` auto-renew all needed certificate automatically and reload `apache2` by its own.
+The maintenance of our **VPS** is minimal, since Certbot auto-renew all needed certificate automatically and reload **Apache2** by its own.
 We may want to log in to reboot the server every month or so to apply some pending security updates.

-The only other real maintenance you would want to do is to deploy a new `ITRocks` version.
+The only other real maintenance you would want to do is to deploy a new **ITRocks** version.

 To deploy a new update, you must sync the server with the main repository `release` branch.
 So, first, you must ensure your changes have been pushed to the `release` branch, then all you have